 - 1. Develop a comprehensive recruitment program.
 (Look in to offering training/licensure at the District level). - Dr. Smith began the process of working with Hawkeye to offer our own courses at a much lower cost in a more time efficient manner.
 Unfortunately we were not able to reach an arrangement with Hawkeye that would reduce the cost.
 We are now exploring other avenues to offer our own certification program.
-The state was reviewing its licensure process.
-We are still planning to finalize something through Amy Moine (AEA) during summer of 2016.
-Either way we are considering offering a Waterloo Coachs' U for all new coaches to the district.
+The state is reviewing its licensure process.
+We are still planning to finalize something through the (AEA) to be able provide our own program.
+We are considering offering a Waterloo Coaches' U for all new coaches to the district.

-- 2. Develop a comprehensive support system for coaches. - During the winter and spring of the 2014-15 school year we will began exploring the development of a monthly training process around items related to coaching (nutrition, communicating with parents, goal setting for athletes, educational monitoring, practice planning, etc.).
+- 2. Develop a comprehensive support system for coaches. - During the winter and spring of the 2014-2015 school year we began exploring the development of a monthly training process around items related to coaching (nutrition, communicating with parents, goal setting for athletes, educational monitoring, practice planning, etc.).
+Currently we provide electronic updates, but this is still a work in process.
 We have "reinstated" the Annual Coaches' Classic.
 This event Kicks off the year for our coaches.
 Outside speakers and our AD's provide training, review current issues, and discuss program structure and support for coaches.
-Last summer speakers were Lisa Brinkmeyer-IGHSAU, Jed Smith- Strength and Conditioning Coach from UNI, Dr. Pappas-West High, Dr. Heisterkamp-UNI gender/athletics, Jim Miller-Accomplished Alum.
-This year we have the IHSAA discussing legal and safety issues, a sports psychologist to discuss motivation, athlete stress, etc., and then we will work with our coaches on their perspective of the obstacles to success for athletics in Waterloo.
-We would like to establish a mentoring program similar to what teachers receive.
-Funding may need to be identified to pay Mentor coaches. - The evaluation process is also under review to assist us in making sure the standards of program leadership are being met by current and future coaches to assist us in making the appropriate changes.
-A new evaluation process will be used during the 2015-16 year.
-Evaluations will be reviewed at the district level to provide feedback to building ADs regarding "next steps". - We will be establishing metrics to assist the admin team in identifying if athletic programming is moving in the right direction.
-These metrics will include growth indicators like participation numbers, season and grade to grade retainment, data supporting individual athlete growth, wins/losses, point gaps, student/coach perception data, numbers of athletes participating in strength/conditioning programming, sportsmanship rankings from the conference, conference rankings/tournament play, team/individual awards, off-season opportunities and participation numbers
+Over the years our speakers have included Lisa Brinkmeyer from IGHSAU; Jed Smith, Strength and Conditioning Coach from UNI; Dr. Pappas, West High AD; Dr. Heisterkamp, UNI gender/athletics; Jim Miller, Accomplished Alum; UNI's Athletic Director, David Harris; UNI Head Football Coach, Mark Farley; representatives from the IHSAA discussing legal and safety issues; a sports psychologist to discuss motivation and athlete stress; medical personnel from CVMS to discuss athletic injury and prevention; we have worked with our coaches on their perspective of the obstacles to success for athletics in Waterloo; we provided time for coaches (regardless of level) to connect (led by varsity coaches); and every year we provide a review of the coaches handbook. - We would like to establish a mentoring program similar to what teachers receive.
+Funding may need to be identified to pay Mentor coaches.

+- The evaluation process is also under review to assist us in making sure the standards of program leadership are being met by current and future coaches to assist us in making the appropriate changes.
+A new evaluation process was implemented during the 2015-2016 year.
+Evaluations are to be reviewed at the district level to provide feedback to building ADs regarding "next steps". - We established metrics to assist the admin team in identifying if athletic programming is moving in the right direction.
+These metrics include growth indicators like participation numbers, season and grade to grade retainment, data supporting individual athlete growth, wins/losses, point gaps, student/coach perception data, numbers of athletes participating in strength/conditioning programming, sportsmanship rankings from the conference, conference rankings/tournament play, team/individual awards, off-season opportunities and participation numbers.

-- 3. Review structural administrative issues regarding athletic directors and administrative supervision. - Explore restructuring of the existing governance model, including our practice of utilizing part time Athletic Directors at both the district office level and building level. - New assignment of district administrator to oversee athletics.
+- 3. Review structural administrative issues regarding athletic directors and administrative supervision. - Explore restructuring of the existing governance model, including our practice of utilizing part time Athletic Directors at both the district office level and building level. - New assignment of district administrator to oversee athletics-Done.